Julianne Moore: Rise to prominence (1994–1997)

-Short Cuts was one of a trio of successive film appearances which raised Moore's profile.
+Short Cuts was one of a trio of successive film appearances that raised Moore's profile.
 In 1994, Vanya on 42nd Street came out, a filmed version of her ongoing Uncle Vanya workshop production, directed by Louis Malle.
 Moore's performance of Yelena was called "simply outstanding" by Time Out, and she won the Boston Society of Film Critics award for Best Actress.
 Afterwards Moore was given her first leading role, playing an unhappy suburban housewife who develops multiple chemical sensitivity in Todd Haynes' low-budget film Safe (1995).
 She had to lose a substantial amount of weight for the role, which made her ill, and she then swore off changing her body for a film again.
 In its review, Empire, a British magazine, said that Safe "first established [Moore's] credentials as perhaps the finest actress of her generation".
 David Thomson wrote that it is "one of the most arresting, original and accomplished films of the 1990s."
 The performance earned Moore an Independent Spirit Award nomination for Best Actress.
 Reflecting on the three roles Moore said, "They all came out at once, and I suddenly had this profile.
 It was amazing."

 Moore's next appearance was a supporting role in the comedy-drama Roommates (1995), playing the daughter-in-law of Peter Falk's character.
 Her next film, Nine Months (1995) was crucial in establishing her as a Hollywood leading lady.
 The romantic comedy, directed by Chris Columbus and co-starring Hugh Grant, was poorly reviewed but a box office success; it remains one of her highest-grossing films.
 In her next release Moore appeared alongside Sylvester Stallone and Antonio Banderas in the thriller Assassins (1995).
 Despite a negative response from critics, the film earned $83.5 million worldwide.
 In her sole appearance in 1996, the Merchant Ivory film Surviving Picasso, she played the artist Dora Maar opposite Anthony Hopkins.
 The period drama met with poor reviews.